 - Compliance with the new rules for communicating personal information outside Quebec: Data transferred outside Quebec must be protected in the same way as if it were kept in Quebec.

-- Compliance with new rules for the use of personal information: These rules specify how data can be used, including restrictions on use for secondary purposes without the consent of the individual.
+- Compliance with new rules for using personal information: These rules specify how data can be used, including restrictions on use for secondary purposes without the individual's consent.

 -

-Default provision of maximum privacy settings for the technology products or services offered : This means that the default privacy settings of the products or services should be set to the highest level of data protection.
+Default provision of maximum privacy settings for technology products or services offered : This means that the default privacy settings of products or services must be set to the highest level of data protection.

 -

-Compliance with new rules for collecting personal information about a minor: Data about minors often has a higher level of protection, and new rules specify how this data should be collected and used.
+Compliance with new rules for collecting personal information about a minor: Data about minors often has a higher level of protection, and new rules specify how this data must be collected and used.

-- Respect for the right to cessation of dissemination, reindexing or deindexing (right to be forgotten): Individuals have the right to request that their data be deleted or deindexed from search engines .
+- Respect for the right to cease dissemination, reindexing or deindexing (right to be forgotten): Individuals have the right to request that their data be deleted or deindexed from search engines .

-- Compliance with the new rules for communicating personal information to facilitate the grieving process: In certain cases, it may be necessary to share personal information to facilitate the grieving process.
-These new rules will specify how this must be done.
+- Compliance with new rules for sharing personal information to facilitate the grieving process: In some cases, it may be necessary to share personal information to facilitate the grieving process.
+These new rules will specify how this should be done.

 Need assistance with deploying a cookie banner?
-Make an appointment for a free exploratory call to discuss our Cookie solutions which are implemented by Google Tag Manager
+Schedule a free exploratory call to discuss our Cookie solutions that are implemented through Google Tag Manager

 By September 22, 2024:

-Respond to requests for personal information portability: Individuals have the right to request a copy of their data in a usable format and to transfer that data to another organization.
-Businesses must be able to meet these demands.
+Responding to requests for portability of personal information: Individuals have the right to request a copy of their data in a usable format and to transfer that data to another organization.
+Businesses must be able to respond to these requests.

 These concrete measures are necessary to ensure that companies comply with current data protection legislation .
-Adequate staff training is essential to ensure their effective implementation and compliance.
+Proper training of staff is essential to ensure their effective implementation and compliance.

 OPT-IN VS OPT-OUT

-In the context of Law 25 in Quebec, which strengthens data protection rules, the concepts of "opt-in" and "opt-out" are extremely important in understanding how companies can obtain and use personal data from their clients.
+In the context of Quebec's Bill 25, which strengthens data protection rules, the concepts of "opt-in" and "opt-out" are extremely important for understanding how companies can obtain and use their customers' personal data.

 Opt-in : This is a proactive approach to consent management .
-In other words, the company can only collect or use an individual's personal data if the individual has explicitly given consent.
-This could be as simple as checking a box on an online form or signing a consent agreement.
-In the context of Bill 25, this is generally the preferred approach, because it respects the principle of prior consent.
+In other words, the company can only collect or use an individual’s personal data if they have explicitly given their consent.
+This could be by checking a box on an online form or signing a consent agreement.
+In the context of Bill 25, this is generally the preferred approach, as it respects the principle of prior consent.

-Opt-out : This approach allows the company to collect or use an individual's personal data, unless the individual explicitly disagrees or requests to be opted out.
+Opt-out : This approach allows the company to collect or use an individual’s personal data unless the individual explicitly disagrees or requests to be excluded.
 This is a more passive approach, where silence or inaction is interpreted as consent.
 However, under Bill 25, this approach is generally insufficient to comply with the new consent rules.

-Thus, Law 25 strongly favors the “opt-in” approach to the collection and use of personal data.
-This means that businesses must obtain explicit, informed consent before collecting or using their customers' personal data.
+Thus, Law 25 strongly favors the "opt-in" approach to the collection and use of personal data.
+This means that companies must obtain explicit and informed consent before collecting or using their customers' personal data.
 They must also be able to demonstrate that they have obtained this consent if questioned by regulatory authorities.

 Impact of Law 25 on different types of businesses or legal forms

-Nonprofit Organizations (NPOs) : These organizations often process sensitive data, including information about beneficiaries, donors, volunteers, and employees.
+Nonprofit organizations (NPOs) : These organizations often handle sensitive data, including information about beneficiaries, donors, volunteers, and employees.
 They must comply with the same regulations as for-profit companies when it comes to data protection.
-This can mean an investment in time and resources to ensure compliance, which can be a challenge for NPOs who often have limited resources.
+This can mean an investment in terms of time and resources to ensure compliance, which can be a challenge for NPOs that often have limited resources.

 Private companies : For these companies, compliance with the new law may require a significant investment in terms of implementing new policies, training staff and adapting IT systems.
-However, there is also a business benefit to ensuring proper management of personal data.
-Businesses that show they take data protection seriously can gain the trust of their customers, which can provide a competitive advantage.
+However, there is also a commercial benefit to ensuring good management of personal data.
+Companies that demonstrate that they take data protection seriously can gain the trust of their customers, which can provide a competitive advantage.

-Public companies : Public companies, particularly those that provide public services or process sensitive data, will also have to comply with the new regulations.
-As with private businesses, this may require an investment of time and resources.
-However, compliance with data protection legislation can also improve public confidence in how these companies manage their personal information.
+Public companies : Public companies, particularly those that provide public services or handle sensitive data, will also need to comply with the new regulations.
+As with private companies, this may require an investment of time and resources.
+However, compliance with data protection legislation can also improve public confidence in how these companies handle their personal information.

-Small and medium-sized enterprises (SMEs) : SMEs could be particularly affected by the new law, as they often have fewer resources to manage compliance.
-However, it is important to note that even small businesses can process significant volumes of personal data, and it is therefore crucial that they comply with the law.
+Small and medium-sized enterprises (SMEs) : SMEs may be particularly affected by the new law, as they often have fewer resources to manage compliance.
+However, it is important to note that even small businesses can handle significant volumes of personal data, and it is therefore crucial that they comply with the law.

-It is important to note that the law is applicable to all organizations that process personal data, whether located in Quebec or not.
-Therefore, organizations based outside of Quebec, but which process the personal data of Quebec residents, will also have to comply with the legislation.
+It is important to note that the law applies to all organizations that process personal data, whether they are located in Quebec or not.
+Therefore, organizations based outside Quebec, but that process the personal data of Quebec residents, will also have to comply with the legislation.

 Proper management of your customer and prospect database requires HubSpot

-A CRM (Customer Relationship Management) like HubSpot can help businesses comply with Quebec's new law on the protection of personal information in several ways:
+A CRM (Customer Relationship Management) like HubSpot can help businesses comply with Quebec's new privacy law in several ways:

-Data Organization : A good CRM can organize and manage customer data effectively.
-It provides visibility into the origin, use and storage of data, which is crucial to meeting the requirements of the new law.
-Additionally, it makes it easy to update, correct or delete data, in response to customer requests.
+Data Organization : A good CRM can organize and manage customer data efficiently.
+It provides visibility into the origin, usage, and storage of data, which is crucial to meet the requirements of the new law.
+Additionally, it makes it easy to update, correct, or delete data, in response to customer requests.

-Data security : HubSpot has built-in data security measures, like encryption, that can help protect sensitive customer data.
-The law requires organizations to take steps to protect personal data, and using a secure CRM like HubSpot can help meet this requirement.
+Data Security : HubSpot has built-in data security measures, like encryption, that can help protect sensitive customer data.
+The law requires that organizations take steps to protect personal data, and using a secure CRM like HubSpot can help meet this requirement.

-Data Deletion : If a customer requests deletion of their data, a CRM like HubSpot allows for easy and permanent deletion of the customer's information throughout the system.
+Data Deletion : If a customer requests deletion of their data, a CRM like HubSpot allows for easy and permanent deletion of customer information across the system.

-It is important to note that if a business uses a CRM to store and manage customer data, it should always ensure that the CRM provider is also legally compliant.
-In the case of HubSpot, they have a comprehensive privacy policy and procedures to help their customers be compliant with data protection laws .
+It is important to note that if a business is using a CRM to store and manage customer data, they should always ensure that the CRM provider is also legally compliant.
+In HubSpot’s case, they have a comprehensive privacy policy and procedures to help their customers be compliant with data protection laws .

 What is the impact of Law 25 on advertising and technology platforms?